-- (a) Generally.
-The Court may direct the attorneys-and, when appropriate, the parties-to participate in one or more conferences to address any matter that may aid in disposing of the proceedings, including simplifying the issues and discussing settlement.
-A judge or other person designated by the court may preside over the conference. which be conducted may in person, by videoconferencing, or by telephone.
+The court may direct the attorneys-and, when appropriate, the parties to participate in one or more conferences to address any matter that may aid in disposing of the proceedings, including simplifying the issues and discussing settlement.
+A justice, justice pro tempore, or other person designated by the court may preside over the conference.
 Before a settlement conference, the attorneys must consult with their clients and obtain as much authority as feasible to settle the case.
-The Court may, as a result of the conference, enter an order controlling the course of the proceedings or implementing any settlement agreement. - (b) Purpose.
-The Court, sua sponte or upon motion, may order any proceeding under these rules to be scheduled for one or more conferences to address simplification of the issues, the possibility of settlement, concerns regarding the certification of record, matters regarding briefs, or other matters to facilitate disposition. - (1) Notice.
-The appeal conference officer shall give notice to all parties, or parties' counsel if represented, of the time and location of an appeal conference.
+The court may, as a result of the conference, enter an order controlling the course of the proceedings or implementing any settlement agreement.